Why a Real Tree?

 Artificial trees are made from plastic and metal which are non-renewable resources.
 And they also have a carbon footprint in resource extraction, production, and shipping.

-Our trees are grown in natural tree lots, which are replenished with new trees each season.
 Trees also absorb carbon dioxide from the atmosphere as they grow.
-Another consideration is that our lots are not monocultures, and we have a lot of wildlife that call our tree lots home.
+Another consideration is that our lots are not monocultures, and we have a lot of wildlife that call our tree lots home including hawks, owls, chipmunks, foxes, etc.

 When an artificial tree needs to be replaced, it is inevitably landfill.
 A real tree will recycle its nutrients back into the environment via decomposition when chipped and composted or used as mulch after the holiday season is over.